theproadam/renderX/README.md

 This project was made after I wanted to make a 3D CAD program however I didn't want to use any other API's.

+##### A new update is coming with working a Z-Buffer, Polygon clipping, and culling!

 # Usage:

 ## Initializing The Render Processor: